A hidden Markov model for statistical arbitrage in international crude oil futures markets: Empirical analysis

 We immediately notice that the number of trades over the test sample varies significantly across the different strategies.
-Excluding the PV strategy that entails always an open position as soon as $S_t \neq 0$ (which is always the case), we document a minimum of five trades with the ProbI strategy and a maximum of twenty-nine trades with the PredI strategy.
-Moreover, also the length of the open positions varies considerably: indeed, we generate positions that are opened on a given day and closed on the following day together with positions that remain open for several months.
+Excluding the PV strategy that entails always an open position as soon as $S_t \neq 0$, we document a minimum of twelve trades with the PredI strategy and a maximum of thirty-five trades with the PI strategy.
+Moreover, also the length of the open positions varies considerably: indeed, we observe trading positions that are opened on a given day and closed on the following day together with positions that remain open for several months.

-Table \ref{tab:PerformanceIllustrativeEx} summarizes the annualized return $R$ and Sharpe ratio $SR$, as described in Section \ref{subsec:PerformanceMeasure}, assuming $c=80$bps.
-As mentioned in Section \ref{subsec:PerformanceMeasure}, this relatively high level of transaction costs yieds a conservative assessment of the performance of our statistical arbitrage strategies involving the Shanghai futures.
-We find that only the PV and RI strategies deliver a return smaller than the S\&P strategy, which entails no transaction costs.
-On the contrary, the ProbI, PredI and PI strategies outperforms the S\&P strategy and deliver significant returns.
-In particular, it turns out that the forward-looking strategies PredI and PI that are based on the stochastic model introduced in Section \ref{sec:Cointegration} outperform the simpler ProbI and RI strategies that rely only on historical observations of the spread.
-We can therefore conclude that our OU-HMM seems to have promising applications for optimal investment in international crude oil futures markets.
+Table \ref{tab:Performances} summarizes the performance of all the strategies introduced in Section \ref{subsec:ParisTradingStrategies}, considering different values of the bandwidth level $\alpha$ and the transaction cost parameters reported in Table \ref{tab:transactionCosts}.
+Note that the PV, Ex.
+S\&P, and Ex.
+ETF strategies do not depend on $\alpha$: accordingly, their performance measures are reported only once in the table.